Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Both Ella and Plan B work to prevent pregnancy BUT they are not as good as non-emergency birth control methods like the IUD, implant, shot, contraceptive ring, contraceptive patch, or birth control pill!
 If you have a condom break or forget to take your birth control for 3 days in a row, the relief that comes with having this back-up is a welcome side-effect.

 Get #PandiaPeaceOfMind by making sure you are covered everyday with regular and more effective birth control and have some emergency contraception around in case you forget to take your regular birth control.

 Check out this emergency contraception video featuring our CEO and Co-Founder, Dr. Sophia Yen!

 If you want to learn more, check out our blogs on emergency contraception.
 Remember, Pandia Health can help you get a prescription for ella, and deliver your usual birth control to you, both with FREE delivery!
 And if you have insurance, “FREE of charge” = no copay, no deductible!

-This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.
-Please consult YOUR doctor/provider before changing, stopping, or starting any medications.
+Disclaimer: This article, even if and to the extent that features the advice of physicians and medical practitioners, it is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.
+Always seek the advice of your doctor/primary care provider for specific health needs.